Conflux-Chain/conflux-doc/docs/EVM-Space/evm_compatibility.md

 }
 ```

-When we retrieve the corresponding block in the EVM space, we see it contains two phantom transactions.
+When we retrieve the corresponding block in the eSpace, we see it contains two phantom transactions.

 ```
 eth_getBlockByNumber(0x72819, true)